 Employment and Income Verification

-The paystubs that you provide to the bank serve as verification for the income that you are earning at your current job.
-This is important for the bank to validate your income generation capabilities and whether they are sufficient to service the mortgage on a timely basis.
-You will most likely be required to provide paystub for the most recent 2 pay periods if you work as a part-time, full-time, or seasonal employee.
+The pay stubs that you provide to the bank serve as verification for the income that you are earning at your current job.
+The bank uses this information to determine your ability to make monthly mortgage payments, given the income you are generating per month.
+You will most likely be required to provide pay stub for the most recent 2 pay periods if you work as a part-time, full-time, or seasonal employee.

 2) T1 General tax form

 In Canada, the T1 tax form indicates how much cumulative income the prospective borrower made in the previous year to establish their creditworthiness.
-If you are self employed or own a corporation, you will likely be asked for your T1 General tax forms to most recent 2 tax years.
+If you are self-employed or own a corporation, you will likely be asked for your T1 General tax forms for the most recent 2 tax years.

 3) Notice of Assessment